 In particular, they must increase the flexibility of procurement processes to avoid manufacturing downtime caused by another global failure.
-Valery Tarasevich, Business Analyst and SAP Consultant at LeverX Group, speaks about the factors that slow down these processes and ways to address them.
+Valery Tarasevich, Business Analyst and SAP Consultant at LeverX, speaks about the factors that slow down these processes and ways to address them.

 Why should companies streamline the agility of procurement processes?

 At least because the market is too volatile today.
 If earlier you could update critical information once a day, today, all the data related to the procurement area have to be updated every second.

 Why is it so crucial for businesses to update data in such frequency?

 The reason is the market volatility.
 One critical event may discontinue the entire supply chain that was built for years.
 Continuous data collection and updates help companies adapt to volatility and set up processes so that they can be changed as soon as possible.